mminer/mminer.github.com/_posts/2020-01-15-more-recent-reads.md

 This book's format is wonderfully practical.
 Each chapter presents a roadblock to testing (e.g. "my application is all API calls") and offers a solution.
 Its catalog of dependency-breaking techniques to make your code more testable is particularly valuable.
 I already use many of the techniques, but it's nice to have a name for them.

-Unfortunately after finishing the book I have an uneasy feeling that I retained far less than I should have.
+Unfortunately I have an uneasy feeling that I retained less than I should have.
 Taking notes would have helped.
-At university I took copious notes during lectures that I would never read again, but the process helped me soak up the material.
+At university I took copious notes during lectures that I never read again, but the process helped me soak up the material.
 Time to reintroduce that practice.

 ## The Pragmatic Programmer